 If applicable, the Seller will transmit the Buyer's personal data to companies of the Seller's group of undertakings and to external service providers.
 The latter may be located outside of the European Economic Area and may not have the same level of the protection of personal data.
 In such a case, the Seller shall ensure that transmission takes place solely according to the proviso of the statutory provisions.

 The Buyer has the right to obtain access to his personal data stored by the Seller, to have inaccurately stored personal data rectified or to change his consent to processing activities at any time, also without stating any reasons, effective for the future, to revoke it, to have processing of his personal data restricted for the future, to object to it or to demand erasure.

 The Buyer has the right to lodge a complaint with a data protection authority.
-The supervisory authority competent for the Seller is the state officer for data protection and freedom of information in Baden-Württemberg, Königstrasse 10a, D-70173 Stuttgart.
+The supervisory authority competent for the Seller is the state officer for data protection and freedom of information in Baden-Württemberg, Königstrasse 10a, 70173 Stuttgart, Germany.